christylydia34/pizza/README.md

     Output Example: Your Order: Pizza size is small, crust chosen is Crispy, with Pepperoni, the quantity the quantity ordered is 2.

-## Known Bugs
-This webpage is not suitable for all screen sizes.

 ## Technologies Used
 * HTML
 * CSS